-Recently, I announced we’re taking a Round the World (RTW) trip.
-We’re incredibly excited and consider it to be part of our BREAK FREE plan.
+In 2013 we took a Round the World (RTW) trip.
 To summarize, my wife’s contract was up at her job, and I asked for an unpaid leave from my corporate job – which was granted.
 We sold our house in New Orleans along with about half of our furniture inside and now we’re taking off to explore the world for 9 months.

 It was such an easy decision and we’ve had no issues with doing it.
 Money really is no object when you find what you love… Just Kidding!
 If you threw the BS flag here, you’re correct… it wasn’t easy at all.
 I’m going to summarize in timeframes… otherwise, I’ll be all over the place.